 - The vaccine must protect against a disease eliminated in the United States, or is in the process of being eliminated in the United States.

-Boundless helps married couples obtain marriage green cards by simplifying the application process and providing top-rated lawyer support — all for a flat price of $995, about one-fifth the cost of a traditional immigration lawyer.
+Boundless helps married couples obtain marriage green cards by simplifying the application process and providing top-rated lawyer support — all starting at $995, about one-fifth the cost of a traditional immigration lawyer.
 Learn more about our services, or start your application today.

 The physician that carries out your medical exam can provide information on which vaccines you require.
 They must review all your vaccination records and, if the documentation appears valid, record the vaccination history and vaccines given during the medical exam on Form I-693 (Report of Medical Examination and Vaccination Record).

 You can find the physician’s information by contacting the U.S. embassy or consulate that you will interview at or by checking their website.
 You can then contact the physician and ask them about your specific requirements.

 If you’re considering applying for a marriage-based green card, Boundless can help.
 We make it easy to complete your application by turning government requirements into simple questions you can answer online.
 Learn more, or let’s begin!

 No. Only the ones that are deemed age-appropriate for you.